gokr/spry/README.md

 Spry is meant to mix with Nim.
 The idea is to use Nim for heavy lifting and binding with the outside world, and then let Spry be a 100% live dynamically typed language inside Nim.
-Spry will stay a very small language, but hopefully useful.
+Spry will stay a very small language.

-And oh, this is just for fun and I am not a good Nim hacker nor a language implementor. :)
+And oh, this is just for fun and I am not a good Nim hacker nor a language implementor!